wumb0/KDRPoints/README.md

 ```
 pip install -r requirements.txt
 ```
-Flask-MySQL will fail if you don't install python-dev and libmysqlclient-dev above, if you aren't using MySQL then just ignore it
+Flask-MySQL will fail if you don't install python-dev and libmysqlclient-dev above, if you aren't using MySQL then take that line out of the requirements.txt file, otherwise the installation will fail

 Google Auth
 -----------